BradleyCodeU/bradleycodeu.github.io/_gdad/css/CssPuzzle2/instructions.md

 title: Css Puzzle 2
 ---

-Using Puzzlescript, create a dungeon-crawler game that is similar to the original Legend of Zelda game.
+Using Puzzlescript, create a dungeon-crawler game that is similar to the original Legend of Zelda game... a "Zelda-like."
 The goal is to collect one-time-use swords (one-time-use in order to make the game more interesting), kill trolls, unlock doors with keys, and reach the exit of the dungeon (the goal).

 PROJECT DIRECTIONS: